bayyangjie/Flu-Vaccination-Analysis/README.md

 * Immunizations: Contains details about the patients' vaccinations such as patient IDs, vaccination date, description of vaccination received.

 # Data Preparation
-The tables are created in the database and the actual source data is then inserted.
+The tables are created in the database and the actual source data prior to loading the actual data.

 ```SQL
 CREATE TABLE conditions (